Pediatric ultrasound (sonogram)

-Ultrasound imaging, also called sonography, is a common diagnostic medical procedure that uses high-frequency sound waves to produce dynamic images (sonograms).
+Ultrasound imaging, also called sonography or sono, is a common diagnostic medical procedure that uses high-frequency sound waves to produce dynamic images (sonograms).

 Depending on the part of the body being examined, the technologist may ask your child to change into a gown or remove clothing to expose the area to be examined.
 The technologist will then ask your child to lie on the exam bed and, if needed, will give your child a blanket to keep warm.
 Then the technologist will turn off the lights in the room.
 This will make the pictures on the computer screen easier to see.